 You enter the supermarket and take a deep inhalation of the scent of fresh flowers.
 You skip straight past them and pick up the fruits and vegetables on your list, placing them gently in the front compartment of your shopping trolley.
 They won’t be getting crushed and bruised in there.

-As you move through your list systematically, you’re cognisant of the gondola ends and the grab-level brands, but you stick to your guns and race through the shopping list quickly, avoiding any aisles you don’t need to be browsing.
-And even when you find yourself ‘browsing’, you look up and down, countering your natural inclination to shop at grab level.
+As you move through your list systematically, you’re cognizant of the gondola ends and the grab-level brands, but you stick to your guns and race through the shopping list quickly, avoiding any aisles you don’t need to be browsing.
+Even when you find yourself ‘browsing’, you look up and down, countering your natural inclination to shop at grab level.